Ebimsv/Ebimsv/README.md

 print(introduction)
 ```
 👋 Greetings, I'm Ebrahim! 🤖
-As a Deep Learning Engineer, I specialize in Deep Learning, Computer Vision, Machine Learning, NLP.
+As a Deep Learning Engineer, I specialize in **Deep Learning, Computer Vision, Machine Learning, NLP**.
-🔭 Let's create intelligent systems, unravel patterns, and make AI dreams a reality! 🚀
+🔭 Let's create intelligent systems, and make AI dreams a reality! 🚀

-📧 You can reach me at: ebimsv0501@gmail.com
+📧 You can reach me at: **ebimsv0501@gmail.com**
-💼 Connect with me on LinkedIn: linkedin.com/in/ebiimsv
+💼 Connect with me on LinkedIn: **linkedin.com/in/ebiimsv**

 <!---
 Ebimsv/Ebimsv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.